How a close relationship with God can

 Starting to sound familiar?

 Even in my early days of faith, I found myself on a journey that offered a very different way of life.
-As a ‘baptised’ Christian that included going to church, reading the Bible and engaging with God in my life.
+As a ‘baptised’ Christian that included going to church, reading the Bible and trying to engage with God in my life.
 Strangely, it was no longer all about me.
 I was in fact walking in the ‘shadow’ of something far larger.
 And I came to realise that ‘I had some new responsibilities to meet’ as a result of my faith.
 Yet, I also found myself becoming … strangely I guessed at the time … contented.

 3. FAITHFULNESS AND FREEDOM IN PERSPECTIVE